solliancenet/MCW-Azure-Synapse-Analytics/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics.md

 4. They have heard of serverless querying, does your solution offer this?
 Does it support querying the data at the scale of WWI and what formats does it support?
 Would this be appropriate for supporting their dashboards or reports?

-   - Azure Synapse Analytics support serverless querying via SQL on-demand.
+   - Azure Synapse Analytics support serverless querying via the serverless SQL endpoint.
-   - SQL On-Demand is an interactive query service that provides T-SQL queries over high scale data in Azure Storage.
+   - Azure Synapse SQL serverless is an always available SQL endpoint that provides T-SQL querying over high scale data in Azure Storage, and is ideal for ad hoc or bursty workloads.
    - Supports data in various formats (Parquet, CSV, JSON)
    - It would be appropriate for dashboards and reports, as it supports Power BI and can be used refresh dashboard datasets.
 It is also appropriate for basic data discovery and exploration and supporting "single query ETL" that  transforms Azure Storage based data in a massively parallel fashion.

 5. If their solution provides serverless querying, are they prevented from using pre-allocated query resources?

    - No. This is a unique differentiator of Azure Synapse Analytics.
-Within one Azure Synapse Analytics workspace, they can have pre-provisioned SQL Pools, and also have SQL on-demand serverless querying.
+Within one Azure Synapse Analytics workspace, they can have pre-provisioned Azure Synapse SQL pools, and also have serverless querying using the Azure Synapse SQL serverless endpoint.

 6. Is my data protected at rest and do I have control over the keys used to encrypt it?

-   - For data stored in SQL Pool databases as well as data stored in Azure Storage (including Azure Data Lake Store gen 2), Azure Synapse Analytics supports transparent data encryption (TDE), which means all data is encrypted when written to disk and decrypted when read.
+   - For data stored in Azure Synapse SQL databases as well as data stored in Azure Storage (including Azure Data Lake Store gen 2), Azure Synapse Analytics supports transparent data encryption (TDE), which means all data is encrypted when written to disk and decrypted when read.
 When it comes to the keys used for encryption and decryption, TDE provides the option of using service managed keys that are supplied by Microsoft, or user managed keys that are provided by the customer and are stored securely in Azure Key Vault.

 ## Customer quote (to be read back to the attendees at the end)